Last Updated on

 4. Costa Rica is really not as expensive as everyone thinks!

 5. Renting a car in Italy makes it expensive – the car ($35 a day at the cheapest rate), the gas (avg. of $9 per gallon!) and the tolls on the Autostrada (roughly $6.50 for a 45 minute drive, $35 for a three hour drive from Milan to Lucca).

 Have you traveled long-term?
-How did our budget compare to yours?
-Have you ever considered travelling long-term but thought you don’t have the budget?
+How did our round-the-world trip budget compare to yours?
+Have you ever considered traveling long-term but thought you don’t have the budget?
 Did our budget help push you in the direction of long-term travel?
 We’d love to hear your thoughts in the comments below.